Query Profile performance diagnostics and optimization case studies

-This topic describes how to view and interpret a Query Profile.
-You can use the Query Profile to identify and resolve performance bottlenecks in your StarRocks instance and improve query efficiency.
+This topic explains how to interpret a Query Profile to pinpoint performance bottlenecks in your StarRocks instance and provides optimization techniques to improve query efficiency.

 Query Profile overview